Quantitative stability for the Brascamp-Lieb inequality and moment measures

 In recent years, the fields of calculus of variations and functional inequalities have become deeply interwined.
 If from one hand, many of the inequalities used in analysis and probability have deep variational interpretations, functional and geometric inequalities are fundamental in the study of many variational problems.
 To name a few exemples we can cite the use of Sobolev type inequalities in the stability of matter~\cite{lieb2010stability,lewin2022theorie}, the use of isoperimetric type inequalities in the study of shape optimization problems~\cite{lam2025stability}, and more recently the use of Brascamp-Lieb~\cite{brascamp1976extensions} and Prékopa-Leindler inequalities~\cite{prekopa1971logarithmic,prekopa_1973,leindler_1973} has become fundamental on the quantitative stability theory of optimal transport~\cite{delalande2023quantitative,letrouit2024gluing,letrouit2025lectures}.

-In the present work, we study the quantitative stability of the \textit{Brascamp-Lieb inequality} and of \textit{moment measures} -- as in, for instance,~\cite{brascamp1976extensions,cordero2015moment,santambrogio2016dealing} -- and their deep connections.
-Indeed, that connection has not only been made rigorous several times over (see for instance~\cite{klartag2014logarithmically} where a regularity theory for moment measures is combined with a suitable Brascamp-Lieb inequality to obtain bounds on a Poincaré constant~\cite{klartag2025isoperimetric}), but they also have a common denominator in \textit{optimal transport theory}; see~\cite{santambrogio2015optimal,villani2009optimal,ambrosio2021lectures}.
+In this paper we address the quantitative stability of the moment-measure problem using sharp functional inequalities as our main tool -- as in, for instance,~\cite{brascamp1976extensions,cordero2015moment,santambrogio2016dealing}.
+Indeed, that connection between moment measures and the Brascamp--Lieb inequality has not only been made rigorous several times over (see for instance~\cite{klartag2014logarithmically} where a regularity theory for moment measures is combined with a suitable Brascamp-Lieb inequality to obtain bounds on a Poincaré constant~\cite{klartag2025isoperimetric}), but they also have a common denominator in \textit{optimal transport theory}; see~\cite{santambrogio2015optimal,villani2009optimal,ambrosio2021lectures}.